po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/04-Stu_Hello-Variable/README.md

 ## 💡 Hint

-The `+` sign can be used to combine text and variables in a single console log message.
+*  The `+` operator is used to combine values in a single console log message.

 ## 🏆 Bonus